Bankruptcy and Reorganization

 • Seeking appointments of trustees and examiners

-As a full-service business law firm, Snell & Wilmer’s Bankruptcy, Insolvency and Reorganization team is able to offer clients the benefit of an interdisciplinary approach to problem-solving.
+Interdisciplinary Approach: As part of a full-service business law firm, our bankruptcy and reorganization team is able to offer clients the benefit of an interdisciplinary approach to problem-solving.
 As necessary, we draw upon the talents of lawyers who are knowledgeable in related areas such as tax, real estate, corporate law, securities and environmental regulation.
 This is particularly important because non-bankruptcy issues often become the focus of significant disputes in a Chapter 11 proceeding.
-Moreover, bankruptcy law intersects with other legal disciplines, including lender liability law, labor and employment law, intellectual property, employee benefits and tax law, securities, business organizations and environmental law.
 Depending upon the client's needs, the team is capable of pursuing an aggressive litigation approach through the use of commercial litigators, as well as pursuing a consensual or negotiated compromise involving transactional attorneys with experience in sophisticated deal documentation.
-Working in tandem with attorneys in other practice disciplines allows the Bankruptcy, Insolvency and Reorganization team to provide efficient, cost-effective representation in complex proceedings.
+Working in tandem with attorneys in other practice disciplines allows the bankruptcy and reorganization team to provide efficient, cost-effective representation in complex proceedings.

 Some of the team’s recent engagements include: